-Douglas Partners has prepared this report for this project at Hyland Road Landfill, Greystanes as per Douglas Partners' proposal dated 16 September which was accepted by Holroyd City Council on 20 November 2015.
-This report is provided for the exclusive use of Holroyd City Council for the specific project and purpose as described in the report.
+Douglas Partners Pty Ltd (DP) has prepared this report for this project at Hyland Road Landfill, Greystanes as per DP proposal dated 16 September which was accepted by Holroyd City Council (now Cumberland City Council) on 20 November 2015.
+This report is provided for the exclusive use of Cumberland City Council (formerly Holroyd City Council) for the specific project and purpose as described in the report.
 It should not be used by or relied upon for other projects or purposes on the site or other sites, or by a third party.

-DP has relied upon certain information provided to it by Holroyd City Council and its contractors.
+DP has relied upon certain information provided to it by Holroyd City Council/Cumberland City Council and its contractors.
 Therefore DP has made the reasonable assumption that all the information provided is accurate and correct.
-Any interpretation or recommendation that stem from information that may be incorrect or inaccurate is considered to be beyond DP's responsibility
+Any interpretation or recommendation that stem from information that may be incorrect or inaccurate is considered to be beyond DP's responsibility.